alefranz/MELT/README.md

     var logger = loggerFactory.CreateLogger<Sample>();
     ```

+## Assertions

 ### Assert log entries

 The logger factory exposes a property `Sink` to access the sink that collect the logs.
-The sink exposes a property `LogEntries` that enumerates all the logs captured.
+The sink exposes a property `LogEntries` that enumerates all the captured logs.
 Each entry exposes all the relevant property for a log.

 For example, to test with xUnit that a single log has been emitted and it had a specific message: